shellspec/shellspec/README.md

 End
 ```

+### Translation process

 The specfile is a valid shell script syntax, but performs translation process
-to implements the scope and line number etc.
+to implements the scope and line number etc. Each example group block and

-The each example group block and the example block are translate to subsshell.
+example block are translate to subsshell.
+Therefore changes inside the block
-Therefore changes inside the block do not affect the outside of the block.
+do not affect the outside of the block.
+In other words it realize local

-In other words it realize local variables and local functions in the specfile.
-This is very useful for describing a structured spec.
+variables and local functions in the specfile.
+This is very useful for

-If you are interested in how to translate, use the `--translate` option.
+describing a structured spec.
+If you are interested in how to translate,

-### Samples

-**The best place to learn DSL is [sample/spec](/sample/spec) directory.
-You must see it!**

-*Be ware that those specfiles includes failure examples.*
+use the `--translate` option.

-### Example group (Describe/Context)
+### DSL

+#### Describe / Context (example group)

 You can write structured *example* using by `Describe`, `Context`.
 Example
 groups can be nested.
 Example groups can contain example groups or examples.
 Each example groups run in subshell.

-### Example (Example/Specify/It)
+#### It / Example / Specify (example)

-You can write describe how code behaves using by `Example`, `Specify`, `It`.
+You can write describe how code behaves using by `It`, `Example`, `Specify`.
-It constitute by maximum of one *Evaluation* and multiple *Expectations*.
+It constitute by maximum of one evaluation and multiple expectations.

-#### Evaluation (When)
+#### When (evaluation)

 Defines the action for verification.
 The evaluation is start with `When`
-It can be defined `Evaluation` up to one for each `Example`.
+It can be defined evaluation up to one for each example.

 ```
 When call echo hello world